Manoj-wb/exp_3_vi_characteristics_of_gunn_oscillator/README.md

 ## Aim

-To study the I–V characteristics of a Gunn diode and the depth of modulation of a PIN diode.
+To study the I–V characteristics of a Gunn diode and the depth of modulation of a PIN diode

 ## Apparatus Used